Islamophobia in the United States: Vandalism

+Individuals and organizations

 In 2011, the Center for American Progress published a report titled Fear, Inc.: The Roots of the Islamophobic Network in America, which asserted that an elite, wealthy group of conservative foundations and donors were the engine behind the continuation of Islamophobia in law, private spheres, and general public sentiment.
-In this same report, they analyzed seven specific organizations that contributed almost $42.6 million in funding towards various organizations and think tanks that promoted Islamophobia.
+In this same report, they analysed seven specific organizations that contributed almost $42.6 million in funding towards various organizations and think tanks that promoted Islamophobia.
 Much of this money goes to what the report called "misinformation experts": people who spread the message that Islam is an inherently sinister and hostile religion that seeks to convert or destroy all non-Muslims, especially those residing in the United States.

 CAIR and the Center for American Progress list ACT for America as an anti-Islam hate group run by Brigitte Gabriel.
 According to ACT's website, the organization views itself as the gatekeeper of national security for American borders, with over 750,000 members and 12,000 volunteer activists.
 They state that their activities are geared towards educating citizens and elected officials to impact public policy and guard America against terrorism.
 Additionally, CAIR asserts that ACT has ties with white national supremacy groups such as Vanguard America and Identity Europa.

+CAIR also lists the "Center for the Study of Political Islam"(CSPI) as Islamophobic, listing it as part of the "U.S.-based Islamophobia network's inner core".
+The CSPI is run by a former physics professor named Bill French.
+French now calls himself Bill Warner.
+In 2011 the Southern Poverty Law Center in 2011 described him as one of a core group of ten anti-Islam hardliners in the United States.

 Robert Spencer is listed as a misinformation expert.
 He contributes content to 'Jihad Watch', a blog which is heavily funded by the David Horowitz Freedom Center Initiative and the extremist Stop Islamization of America hate group.
 Smearcasting, an organization which is dedicated to accurate reporting, accused Spencer of demonizing Muslims by claiming that he only focuses on the violent verses and texts which are contained within the Islamic scriptures in order to deem them representative of the faith as a whole.
 Scholars and academicians like Dr. Carl Kenan and William Kenan at UNC-Chapel Hill have stated that Spencer's beliefs regarding Islam have no foundation in any reputable academic work nor do they have any foundation in the religion itself.